xingchenshanyao/YOLOP-E/README.md

 ##### c.
 Prepare the datasets and weights
 Download the datasets and weights: [SDExpressway, yolop.pth, yolope.pth](https://pan.baidu.com/s/1589VGpmHATSrTs6f_HSI_g)

-We recommend the dataset/weight directory structure to be the following:
+We recommend the weight directory structure to be the following:
 ```
 #root directory
 ├─weights